wp-plugins/jquery-t-countdown-widget/readme.txt

 Tested up to: 3.0.1
 Stable tag: 1.3

-jQuery T Minus CountDown Widget is a sidebar widget that will display a sexy countdown timer based on littlewebtings CountDown plugin.
+jQuery T Minus CountDown Widget is a sidebar widget that will display a sweet countdown timer clock based on littlewebtings CountDown plugin.

 == Description ==

-jQuery T Minus CountDown Widget will display a sexy, flash-free countdown timer based on littlewebthings CountDown jQuery plugin.
+jQuery T Minus CountDown Widget will display a sexy, flash-free countdown timer clock based on littlewebthings CountDown jQuery plugin.
 Perfect for informing website visitors of an upcomming event, such as a new post or even a pending space voyage.
 As yes, there is also a css jedi mindtrick for your viewing pleasure--intergalactic planatary thanks to G2 (Gagarin2) of SpaceBros.
 Own your time and space.

 == Installation ==